Translate

 Tarifa beach, on the Costa de la Luz, Andalucia.

-Playa de Los Lances or better known as Tarifa beach, this huge width of beach stretching some three kilometres along the Southernmost coast on the Costa de la Luz.
-Mainland Africa just across the strait of Gibraltar.
-Two rivers flow onto the beach, the Rio Jara and de la Vega, they both form shallow lagoons, a mecca for the hundreds of kiteboarders, for us they are of importance as a haven for the Wintering and migrating birds.
+Playa de Los Lances, better known as Tarifa Beach, is a vast, wide beach stretching some three kilometres along the Southernmost coast of the Costa de la Luz, Mainland Africa, just across the strait of Gibraltar.
+Two rivers flow onto the beach, the Rio Jara and de la Vega.
+They both form shallow lagoons, a mecca for hundreds of kiteboarders.
+They are essential as a haven for Wintering and migrating birds.

-Sadly the weather was very hazy, Africa hardly visible.
+Sadly, the weather was very hazy, and Africa was hardly visible.

 Some areas of sand are deeply sculptured by the winds.